-Users can choose to create private vaults which only show up on the EmblemVault website itself, when unlocked through the use of a password.
-This means it would not show up on third party websites.
+Users can choose to create private vaults that only show up on the EmblemVault website itself when unlocked through a password.
+This means it would not show up on third-party websites.

-However, the creation address and claiming address are publicly visible on third party explorers.
-This means that as long as the vault is transferred and unclaimed, it remains private.
+However, the creation address and claiming address are publicly visible on third-party explorers.
+This means that it remains private as long as the vault is transferred and unclaimed.

 This somewhat enables users to turn any token into a privacy token.
-However, if a user wishes to remain anonymous it would then be recommended to either transact it to a clean wallet address without any TX history, or to sell it OTC to another party.
+However, if a user wishes to remain anonymous, it would be recommended to either transact it to a clean wallet address without any TX history, or sell it OTC to another party.

-I do have to add onto that that I’m not a big fan of EV using Google Cloud for the storage of encrypted & shared mnemonic phrases.
-Although it’s stated its planned to migrate this over to the Secret Network instead, which is great!
+I do have to add that I’m not a big fan of EV using Google Cloud to store encrypted & shared mnemonic phrases.
+However, as stated, it’s planned to migrate this over to the Secret Network instead, which is excellent!

 This means that it’s more of a community-driven project at this point.
-This makes it more difficult to rate the team behind the project, however, what ultimately matters are the deliverables.
+This makes it more challenging to rate the team behind the project; however, what ultimately matters are the deliverables.

 COVAL can be used to create vaults and will be the utility token within the ecosystem for other activities as well.
-FUEL tokens can be used to create emblem vaults as well, and provides a discount to the creator.
+FUEL tokens can be used to create emblem vaults as well and provide a discount to the creator.